osisoft/Edge-Data-Store-Docs/content/sds/search.md

 `int skip`

 [Optional] Parameter representing the zero-based offset of the first type to retrieve.
-If unspecified, a default value of 0 is used.
+If unspecified, a default value of `0` is used.
 Use when more items match the search criteria than can be returned in a single call.

 `int count`

-[Optional] Parameterr representing the maximum number of types to retrieve.
-If unspecified, a default value of 100 is used.
+[Optional] Parameter representing the maximum number of types to retrieve.
+If unspecified, a default value of `100` is used.

 #### .NET client libraries method